 Tips for your submission:

-- In the body, include your full name, delivery address, tracking number, and a one-sentence description of the problem.
+- In the body, include your full name, delivery address, tracking number, and the date you expected delivery.

 - Screenshot your submission confirmation.
-USPS does not always send a follow-up email, and you will want proof you contacted them if you need to escalate.
+USPS does not always send a follow-up email, and you'll want proof you contacted them if you need to escalate.

 3 💬 USPS Live Chat